On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: More Experiments and Analysis

 \section{More Experiments and Analysis}

-In spite of the promising results shown in \cref{sec:method}, we suggest that it can better demonstrates the full potentials of PEFT methods under more challenging settings.
+In spite of the promising results shown in \cref{sec:method}, we suggest that it can better demonstrate the full potential of PEFT methods under broader and more challenging settings.

+\paragraph{PEFT for shape analysis.} While \method is motivated by PEFT for large-scale 3D scenes, most existing 3D PEFT methods target object-level understanding, as discussed in \cref{sec:related_work}.
+To assess cross-domain generalization and compare against these existing 3D-specific PEFT methods, we further evaluate \method on 3D shape datasets, ShapeNetPart~\cite{shapenetpart}.
+As shown in \cref{tbl:partseg_shapenetpart}, \method remains competitive and achieves the best performance.
+We also observe that common backbones for shape analysis, such as ReCon~\cite{shape_recon}, attach large MLP heads that account for approximately 20\% of all parameters, rendering fine-tuning inefficient.
+To broaden the applicability of backbone models for 3D shapes, an interesting direction for future work is to develop architectures with more parameter-efficient heads that are better suited to fine-tuning.

+\paragraph{PEFT for 3D convolutional networks.} While our primary experiments apply \method to state-of-the-art backbones, mainly transformer models, we also verify its generality on convolutional architectures.
+In particular, we integrate \method into SparseUNet~\cite{minkowski}, a 3D convolutional model, following the MSC~\cite{msc} protocol to pre-train on ScanNet~\cite{scannet} and fine-tune on ScanNet200~\cite{scannet200}.
+As reported in \cref{tbl:semseg_conv}, \method improves performance by +4.6 mIoU over linear probing and outperforms other PEFT baselines, demonstrating robustness beyond transformer models.
+We notice the gains are narrower than those on transformer backbones, largely due to the limited capacity of convolutions, as also indicated by a near-collapse linear probing performance in this setting.

-To stress parameter efficiency, we constrain all methods to the same limited learnable-parameter budgets, including enforcing rank $r=1$, allowing 0.1\% parameters, and 1\% parameters.
+\paragraph{PEFT under tight budgets.} To stress parameter efficiency, we constrain all methods to the same limited learnable-parameter budgets, including enforcing rank $r=1$, allowing 0.1\% parameters, and 1\% parameters.
 As reported in \cref{tbl:semseg_tight}, \method delivers consistently higher accuracy, whereas several baselines fail when the budget becomes extremely stringent.